danielliucs/danielliucs/README.md

 # Hi there 👋

 I'm a third year Computer Engineering Student at the University of Toronto.
 - 🔭 Currently I am working underneath the iQua Research Group at the University of Toronto.
-I have worked on the continual_RL branch in the pinned repositories.
+I have worked extensively the continual_RL branch in the pinned repository of the federated learning framework Plato

 <!--
 **danielliucs/danielliucs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.